Anna Grace Barlow

 Anna Grace Barlow (born July 17, 1994) is an American actress.

 Early life and career

 She graduated from Mountain Brook High School.

-She portrayed Lilith in Supernatural and Cathe, the real life wife of Greg Laurie, in the 2023 feature film Jesus Revolution.
-She made her Broadway debut in the 2025 revival of the musical Ragtime as Evelyn Nesbit.
+She portrayed Zoe Hardisty in The Young and the Restless, Lilith in Supernatural, Brittney Lovewell in The Big Leap, and Cathe, the real life wife of Greg Laurie, in the 2023 feature film Jesus Revolution.
+She made her Broadway debut in the 2025 revival of the musical Ragtime as Evelyn Nesbit, who she played from September 26, 2025 to June 14, 2026.